Butler Trail at Lady Bird Lake: Natural Resource & Management

 The Butler Trail Urban Forestry and Ecological Restoration work has elevated the ecological function and user enjoyment of the 200+ acres of riparian forest and parklands around the Butler Trail at Lady Bird Lake.
 The Trail and the broader Austin urban area will continue to benefit from this ongoing work.

-The genesis for this work was TTC’s ongoing efforts to plant native trees, seed wildflowers, and remove invasive non-native tree species, worthy and well-received conservation work.
+The genesis for this work was TTC’s ongoing efforts to plant native trees, seed wildflowers, and remove invasive non-native tree species, which is worthy and well-received conservation work.
 Yet, we realized there is a dearth of data on the trees and habitat for the 10 miles of the Trail and associated woodlands.
-And we saw that the lead City departments and TTC operate at the Trail with citywide goals such as Grow Zones, yet no integrated guidance, metrics, or priorities for Trail-specific ecological work.
+We saw that the lead City departments and TTC operate at the Trail with citywide goals such as Grow Zones, yet no integrated guidance, metrics, or priorities for Trail-specific ecological work.
 Other Austin plans to touch these Trail natural areas, but no plan looks at them in detail or with a focus on their health.

 Cypress tree enhances the beauty of The Trail.